Protein Pancakes Without Protein Powder (Gluten-Free)

 Here is everything you need to make high-protein pancakes:

-Eggs & Egg Whites: Help with structure and fluffiness.
-Swap the whole egg for a chia egg for a plant-based option.
+• Eggs & Egg Whites: Give the pancakes structure and lift without making them dense.
+You can swap the whole egg for a chia egg if needed, but the texture will be a little softer.

-Light Olive Oil: Keeps the pancakes moist.
-Use coconut oil, melted butter, or avocado oil instead.
+• Light Olive Oil: Keeps the pancakes moist and prevents them from drying out as they cook.
+Coconut oil, melted butter, or avocado oil all work well.

 A close-up of a protein pancakes without protein powder torn in half showing the fluffy texture.